-How do I know if I qualify for accommodations?
+How do I know if I qualify for ADHD accommodations?

 Under the ADA, "qualified" individuals must be able to perform the essential job functions of their position, with or without accommodations.
 Generally, this means fulfilling the listed duties in a written job description.

 So, when reading job descriptions, be sure to review the entire text carefully.
 If you have concerns about some elements of a job wherein you may need accommodations, you may consider highlighting them in the interview process.
 For current workers that believe they may need accommodations, my advice remains the same: read your job description and highlight areas where you may need one or more of the accommodations above.

 How do I know if I need ADHD accommodations?